franzbu/HAeating/README.md

 In apps.yaml, section `temp_outdoor_map:`, any number of outdoor sensors can be listed with descending priority (first is used first).
 The list is dynamic, i.e., should a sensor with a higher priority start delivering valid data, AppDaemon is picking that up and switching back.

 ---
-## 3. Connection to Heating Hardware
+## Layer 3: Connection to Heating Hardware

 The principle is simple: HA's helper `input_number.target_flow_temp` signals heating demand when it contains the required flow temperature; it signals no heating demand if it is set to `0`.
 This respository contains two examples how this can be used to connect the actual heating device, which can be a thermal heat pump, wood boiler, ...